mattymaloney/mattymaloney.github.io/_posts/2016-03-06-windows-curl-cli.md

 See [Git - Downloads](http://git-scm.com/downloads).

+UPDATE: I've tried this and I'm quite happy with it.
+I also just came across [cmder | Console Emulator](http://cmder.net/), which is based on conemu, which I've also intended to test out some day.
+I haven't tried this yet.

 ---

 See also:

 * [Run cURL commands from Windows console - Stack Overflow](http://stackoverflow.com/questions/2710748/run-curl-commands-from-windows-console/35818093#35818093)
 * [Run cURL commands from Windows console - Super User](http://superuser.com/questions/134685/run-curl-commands-from-windows-console/1049138#1049138)